 Statement of Completed Landscape Works

 A “Statement of Completed Landscaped Works” form signed by the landscape plan designer and the landscape contractor must be submitted to Council prior to the issue of the Final Occupation Certificate.

-Reason: To help ensure a high standard of landscape works.
+All landscaping on site must be continuously maintained by the person acting on this consent for the life of the development.Reason: To help ensure a high standard of landscape works.

 Landscaping Requirements